lschierer/RUT/packages/luke/20060829/thoughts-on-the-eu-and-recycling.md

 ---

-title: Thoughts on the EU and recycling
+title: "Thoughts on the EU and recycling"
 date: 2006-08-29 15:01:16
 tags:
   -  politics-law